Coronavirus (COVID-19) FAQs

 How will Northeast enforce the use of face coverings by students?

 Students who do not wear a face covering will be asked to leave the building and return with a face covering in place.
 Students refusing to wear a face covering will be asked to leave campus and will be counted absent from any classes missed.
 Students repeatedly found not wearing a face covering will be reported to the Office of Student Conduct.
-On the Norfolk campus, masks are available at the Hawks Shop, while supplies last.
+On the Norfolk campus, masks are available for purchase in the Hawks Shop, while supplies last.

 If I experience COVID-19 symptoms or if I was exposed to someone who tested positive for COVID-19 what should I do?

-If you are feeling ill or experience any of these symptoms or if you have been directly exposed to someone while not wearing a facemask who has tested positive for COVID-19, do not come to campus and contact your healthcare provider for additional guidance.
-If you are in the Norfolk area, you can schedule an appointment with our Student Health Nurse by calling (402) 844-7176.
+If you are feeling ill or experience any of these symptoms or if you have been directly exposed to someone while not wearing a face covering who has tested positive for COVID-19, do not come to campus and contact your healthcare provider for additional guidance.
+If you are in the Norfolk area, you can schedule an appointment with Northeast’s Student Health Nurse by calling (402) 844-7176.
 Make sure to inform your instructors if you will be absent from class due to symptoms or if you are unable to attend face-to-face classes due to COVID-19 exposure.

-Are classes being offered face-to-face in the fall?
+Are classes being offered face-to-face?

 Teaching and learning will be divided among on-campus classes, scheduled distance learning classes (synchronous virtual learning) and online instruction.
 On-campus classes will abide by 50% occupancy of a room while maintaining social distancing of six feet between participants.
-Additional information about fall course delivery methods can be found here.
+Additional information about course delivery methods can be found here.

 I am an enrolled student and struggling due to COVID-19, what should I do?